Marcus Clarke: Writing career

 Clarke also wrote The Peripatetic Philosopher (1869), a series of amusing papers reprinted from The Australasian; Long Odds (London, 1870), a novel; and numerous comedies and pantomimes, the best of which was Twinkle, Twinkle, Little Star (Theatre Royal, Melbourne; Christmas, 1873).
 In spite of his popular success, Clarke was constantly involved in financial difficulties and twice (1874 and 1881) he was forced into insolvency.
 His financial difficulties in 1874 forced him to sell his furniture and the 574 volumes that made up his personal library.

 In 1872, Clarke was appointed secretary to the trustees of the Melbourne Public Library (now known as State Library Victoria) and in 1876 became sub (assistant) librarian.
-It is said he carried out his duties with reasonable efficiency but 'levity pursued him', and when he applied for the position of Chief Librarian in 1881, he was refused.
+It is said he carried out his duties with reasonable efficiency but "levity pursued him", and when he applied for the position of Chief Librarian in 1881, he was refused.
 The library holds a unique collection of papers that relate to Marcus Clarke; the finding aid accessed via the website describes the "correspondence, manuscripts of prose and plays, notebooks, diaries, newspapers and press cuttings, legal documents and other miscellaneous papers and books".
-As well as holding books, pictures, manuscripts, music scores and journals, two unusual collection items (classified as 'Realia') are his death mask and his Cabbage Tree hat.
-Clarke and his work have been featured in several exhibitions held at the library, most recently 'Bohemian Melbourne' (2014) which was attended by over 70,000 visitors.
+As well as holding books, pictures, manuscripts, music scores and journals, two unusual collection items (classified as "Realia") are his death mask and his Cabbage Tree hat.
+Clarke and his work have been featured in several exhibitions held at the library, most recently "Bohemian Melbourne" (2014) which was attended by over 70,000 visitors.

-Clarke was an important literary figure in Australia, and at the center of a bohemian circle in Melbourne.
+Clarke was an important literary figure in Australia, and at the centre of a bohemian circle in Melbourne.
 Among the writers in contact with him were Victor Daley, Thomas Bracken, John Shillinglaw, Henry Kendall, Oliver Wendell Holmes, Julian Thomas, Robert P. Whitworth, Adam Lindsay Gordon and George Gordon McCrae.
 As well as friends, he also made enemies.
 These included James Neild and James Smith.
 In 1877, he served a term as the chairman of the library committee of the Melbourne Athenaeum (founded 1839) the oldest cultural institution in the city.

 Anxiety, overwork, disappointment and health problems are said to have hastened his death (officially of erysipelas) in Melbourne on 2 August 1881 at the age of 35.
 Clarke was buried in Melbourne General Cemetery and in August 1898, a "fine granite monument" was erected over the grave.